 “You learn by being in front of the crowd constantly and when you are in there with somebody who has learned by being in front of the crowd, you get better.
 So it moves the business forward.”

-Becky Lynch previously took shot at Logan Paul as well.
+Becky Lynch previously took a shot at Logan Paul as well.
 Nevertheless, Logan Paul has been working more consistently on WWE television as of late, so perhaps his part-time status will eventually stop somewhere down the line.

 Are you in agreement with what Becky Lynch had to say regarding part-timers in WWE?
 Let us know in the comments section below!